Friendships After Divorce: Navigating A Post-Divorce Social Life

 Takeaway

 The end of a marriage can significantly impact many aspects of life, including one’s friendships.
 Divorce, however, can also offer new social opportunities.
 Keeping lines of communication open with your friends and exploring new social opportunities when you’re ready can be helpful.
-During the adjustment process, joining divorce support groups, practicing self care, and pursuing professional help from a therapist may help you manage stress and build practical skills for protecting your mental health and moving forward.
+During the adjustment process, joining divorce support groups, practicing self-care, building self-respect, and pursuing professional help from a therapist may help you manage stress and build practical skills for protecting your mental health and moving forward.

-Is it normal to lose friends after divorce?
+Is it normal to lose friends after a divorce?

-It’s not uncommon for a person to feel like “I’ve lost almost all my friends now that my marriage is over.”
+It’s not uncommon for a person to feel like like they lost friends after a divorce.
 Divorce often results in significant shifts in a person's social life.
-People tend to go through a change in dynamics after a divorce, which can lead to loss of friendships in some cases.
-Many couples have some mutual friends, who may believe that they have to choose whom to be friends with after a divorce.
-Also, in some cases, people may be going through changes in their own life that have nothing to do with what’s going on in their friends’ lives.
+People tend to go through a change in dynamics after a divorce, which can lead to the loss of friendships in some cases.
+Many couples have some mutual friends, who may believe that they have to choose who to be friends with after a divorce.
+Also, in some cases, people may be going through changes in their own lives that have nothing to do with what’s going on in their friends’ lives.
 It may be helpful to reach out to a friend after a divorce and see how they are doing.

-How do you make friends as an adult after divorce?
+How do you make friends as an adult after a divorce?

 You might find it easier to make friends if you join a support group that helps people navigate divorce.
 These groups often bring together supportive individuals who want to connect with others following a divorce.
 Aside from support groups, you may benefit from joining local groups or clubs that participate in sports or hobbies.